Jersey City Water Quality at a Glance

 Customer Support and Transparency

 JCMUA provides extensive customer services including free lead testing assistance, water quality reports, and 24/7 emergency response.
 The utility’s commitment to transparency includes regular public meetings, detailed water quality reporting, and the innovative Lead Free JC online portal where residents can check their service line material and track replacement progress.
-Jersey City’s proactive approach to water infrastructure reflects its dedication to protecting public health while addressing legacy challenges in one of America’s most densely populated urban areas.
-The utility continues to seek state and federal funding to support ongoing improvements and ensure equitable access to safe drinking water for all residents.
+Jersey City’s proactive approach to water infrastructure reflects its dedication to protecting public health while addressing legacy challenges and emerging contaminants in one of America’s most densely populated urban areas.
+Given the documented presence of multiple contaminants above health guidelines, many residents may benefit from additional water filtration systems.

 Recommendations for Jersey City Residents